Pioneertown Mountains Preserve: Geography

 The landscape is distinguished by rugged canyons, volcanic mesas, and prominent granite formations of the Sawtooth Mountains.
 Pipes Canyon cuts through sheer red rock walls, while rounded domes and stacked boulder fields characterize the upper terrain.
 Regionally, the area consists primarily of granitic bedrock of the Little San Bernardino uplift, overlain in places by younger volcanic deposits and sediment aprons shaped by seasonal runoff.

 Perennial streams in Pipes Canyon and Little Morongo Canyon support narrow riparian corridors amid otherwise arid terrain.
 Vegetation transitions from desert scrub and Joshua tree woodland at lower elevations to scattered pinyon and juniper on upper slopes recovering from the Sawtooth Complex Fire of 2006.
 The preserve spans a transition from Mojave Desert habitats to the lower montane slopes of the San Bernardino Mountains, supporting a diverse mix of desert and upland species and forming part of a regional wildlife linkage identified in the South Coast Missing Linkages plan.

-The property adjoins large tracts of Bureau of Land Management land and connects with the Sand to Snow National Monument, contributing to a continuous block of protected wildlands extending toward the San Gorgonio Wilderness.
-Both the preserve and the nearby Big Morongo Canyon Preserve occupy the north slope of the Little San Bernardino Mountains, where desert canyons descend toward Morongo Valley.
+The property adjoins large tracts of Bureau of Land Management land and connects with the Sand to Snow National Monument near the San Gorgonio Wilderness.
+The preserve and nearby Big Morongo Canyon Preserve occupy the north slope of the Little San Bernardino Mountains, where desert canyons descend toward Morongo Valley.